 Our students enter first grade prepared to read to learn, to understand the language of mathematics and to ask and find answers to questions and solutions about issues related to science, social studies and Jewish studies.
-These skills continue to grow from year-to-year.
+These skills continue to grow from year to year.
 Students have an opportunity to articulate and explore their passions through projects and interdisciplinary learning opportunities.
-By participating in academic and character goal setting, our students support the Jewish values of mindfulness, community, empathy, origins and holiness.
 A yearly portfolio of work samples teaches our students how to measure their academic, social and emotional growth over time.

 Students learn to document their learning using blogs, journals and storytelling, thereby reflecting on their learning each day.
 Teaching students how to provide feedback to others through peer review and critique is reinforced annually as our students mature.
 First through fifth grade classrooms use the same language arts and math curriculum, as well as teaching strategies.
 A reading and writing workshop model of instruction supports individual growth and provides for continuity in instruction.
 This approach allows teachers to build upon each student’s strengths and provides more scaffolding in the areas in which students may need further support.